-$$f(x) \le M \min\left(1, e^{1-|x-m|M}\right).$$
+$$f(x) \le M\min(1, e^{1-|x-m|M}).$$

 An extension to discrete distributions on the integers followed in 1987.
-As the integral over the bounding curve is precisely 4, this implies that one can develop a simple von Neumann rejection algorithm (von Neumann, 1951) for generating random variates from f such that the expected time is uniformly bounded over the entire family of distributions.
-However, one has to know m and be able to compute f(m).
-In some cases, we do not know where m is, but have information in another form, such as the value of the mean μ or the variance σ^2 .
+As the integral over the bounding curve is precisely 4, this implies that one can develop a simple von Neumann rejection algorithm (von Neumann 1963) for generating random variates from f such that the expected time is uniformly bounded over the entire family of distributions.
+However, one has to know mand be able to compute f(m).
+In some cases, we do not know where m is, but have information in another form, such as the value of the mean $\mu$ or the variance $\sigma^2$ .
 In other cases, we only know f up to an unknown normalization constant.

 The purpose of this note is to fill in the gaps, and provide uniformly fast random variate generation algorithms when only partial information is available.
-The primary goal in this work is to develop simulation algorithms that are uniformly fast over all log-concave densities for which we have access to one or more parameters such as m, μ or σ^2 .
+The primary goal in this work is to develop simulation algorithms that are uniformly fast over all log-concave densities for which we have access to one or more parameters, such as m, $\mu$ , or $\sigma^2$ .

-We will introduce a logical nomenclature for our algorithms, as listed in the table below, where LC refers to "log-concave".
+We will introduce a logical nomenclature for our algorithms, as listed in Table 1, where LC refers to "log-concave".